The Science Behind LED Grow Lights

 Most studies have shown that the ideal balance between blue and red light is 92% red and 8% blue.
 In actuality, you’ll want to mix in the other colors in low quantities, since these colors are found in natural sunlight and plants do use them, albeit in very small amounts.

 Most people will want a grow light that has this mix of colors, but you can also get specialized lighting with only one color.
 These lights are useful to supplement an existing lighting solution.
-For example, if you want to give your plants a boost during flowering, you could use an LED light with only red diodes.
+For example, if you want to give your plants a boost during flowering, you could use an LED light with only red diodes and then hang it close enough to really jump-start yields.

 Another nice thing about LED grow lights is that they do not need a separate ballast to manage the amount of current used.
 Everything you need is included in the fixture, unlike HID lighting, where you need a ballast and reflector, in addition to the bulb(s).
 Read more about LED versus HID lighting here.